-I don’t know if Barcelona will continue to be part of Spain or not (neutral on the topic), but what I know is that Barcelona is a great city that you should visit at least one.
+Barcelona is a great city that you should visit at least once.
 If you have already been there, don’t worry, you can always revisit the city, especially when La Sagrada Família will be completed.
-Nevertheless, here I present you a 1-week long itinerary in Barcelona.
+Nevertheless, here I present you a 1-week long itinerary for Barcelona.
 It is based on my 2012 summer holidays, and it includes a bit of everything.

 Length: 7 days